loveencounterflow/hengist/dev/kitty-font-config-writer-kfcw/README.md

 ```

 [The Kitty terminal emulator](https://sw.kovidgoyal.net/kitty/index.html) is special for a terminal emulator
-in that **Kitty allows to configue fonts by codepoints and codepoint ranges** similar to what is possible on
+in that **Kitty allows to configure fonts by codepoints and codepoint ranges** similar to what is possible
-web pages using CSS3 Unicode Ranges; in fact, its syntax—example:
+on web pages using CSS3 Unicode Ranges; in fact, its syntax—example:

 ```
 symbol_map U+4E00-U+9FFF  HanaMinA Regular